mamemomonga/terraform-aws-linux-ami/README.md

 # Favorite Linux AMIs for terraform

+Get the latest public AMI for the OS

 Usage:

 ```hcl